 It's never nice to reach a point in your life, as a puppy parent when you feel like every time you turn around, your house is covered in fur!
-There is nothing worse than dropping down onto the couch after a long day and forcing a plume of fur into the air around you – that is bad enough, without the added odor.
+There is nothing worse than dropping down onto the couch after a long day and forcing a plume of fur into the air around you – that’s bad enough, without the added odor fur can sometimes produce!

 Losing some fur is normal, but excessive shedding could be a sign that something is wrong with your pup's health.
-Whether it is something as normal as fleas or warmer weathers, some excessive hair loss could even be a sign of cancer or kidney disease.
+Whether it is something as treatable as fleas, or warmer weathers, some excessive hair loss could even be a sign of cancer or kidney disease.

-Some shedding is an inevitability, and probably one of the biggest downsides to being a puppy parent; other than illness, death and the odd upset stomach, but it doesn’t have to control your life and your home.
-There are some simple, easy steps to helping reduce the amount of fur your pup sheds, leaving both you and your pup happier.
+Some shedding is an inevitability, and probably one of the biggest downsides to being a puppy parent; other than illness, death and the odd upset stomach.
+But, it doesn’t have to control your life and your home.
+There are some simple, easy steps to helping reduce the amount of fur your pup sheds, which will leave both you and your pup happier.

 Shedding is simply when your dog loses damaged or dead hair, making space for new, healthy fur to grow in its place.
 Pretty much all dogs will experience shedding in their lifetime, but there are many factors involved when it comes to the volume of hair loss; breed, time of year, pregnancy and overall health of your pup.